skramm/udgcd/README.md

 (also check [this page](http://www.boost.org/doc/libs/1_59_0/libs/graph/doc/undirected_dfs.html)).
 Got some help from [sehe](http://stackoverflow.com/a/43481372/193789).
 - Released under the Boost licence.
+- Intended audience: Any C++ app having a graph cycle detection issue and whose licence is compatible with the Boost licence.

 ### Usage:
  <a name="s_usage"></a>

- 1. Include the file `udgcd.hpp` in your application.
+ 1. Add `#include "udgcd.hpp"` in your application (all-in-one file).
  1. Create your graph ([check this](#s_notes)).
  1. Build your graph (add vertices and edges, see BGL manual or the provided samples).
  1. Call `udgcd::FindCycles()`.
 It will return a set of paths that are cycles (1):